 For bigger ticket items, retailers like eBay or Best Buy that offer purchase guarantees or have a return policy are a much smarter choice, especially for secondhand.
 When buying brand new equipment, shop around, look for sales, or try to negotiate for discounts if buying a lot of items from the same location.

 6. Music for the Video

 Licensing music can be very expensive.
-Luckily, there are a wealth of cheaper options out there.
-An affordable source for music from a wide variety of genres is Tunefruit.
+Luckily, there are cheaper options out there like Epidemic Sound or Triple Scoop Music.
 You can also try to DIY with a program like Garageband, or just do a general Google search for DRM-free music on the internet.

 If you are unsure if it is safe to use, you can refer to our handy blog post on the legalities of using music in your videos.

 This is on our list because going back for a redo can be extremely costly in terms of time and money.
 It might not even be possible depending on how or what you were filming.
 Going back for more can also cause your video to look inconsistent.